 Drag the layer or group up or down in the Layers panel.
-Release the mouse button when the highlighted line appears where you want to place the layer or group.
+Release the mouse button when you see a highlighted line at the position where you want to place the selected layer or group.

 To move a layer into a group, drag a layer to the group folder .
 If the group is closed, the layer is placed at the bottom of the group.

 Select a layer or group, choose Layer > Arrange, and choose a command from the submenu.
 If your selected item is in a group, the command applies to the stacking order within the group.
 If the selected item is not in a group, the command applies to the stacking order within the Layers panel.

 To reverse the order of selected layers, choose Layer > Arrange > Reverse.
 These options appear dimmed if you do not have at least two layers selected.

 Select the Move tool .

 You can select the layers that you want to move directly in the document window.
 In the Move tool’s options bar, select Auto Select and then choose Layer from the menu options that show up.
 Shift-click to select multiple layers.
 Select Auto Select, then choose Group to select the entire group when you select one layer in the group.